 The agenda looks at the effectiveness of regulation in improving safety.

-It follows the CQC’s report Opening the door to change, which concluded that the education and training of healthcare staff needed improvement in order to reduce Never Events - and a culture change and collaborative approach was required to make this happen.
+It follows the CQC’s annual report and Opening the door to change report, which concluded that the education and training of healthcare staff needed improvement in order to reduce Never Events - and that a culture change and collaborative approach was required to make this happen.

-The seminar will also be an opportunity to assess the key issues for professional regulation and the next steps to achieve a learning and not blaming culture in the NHS.
+The conference will also be an opportunity to assess the key issues for professional regulation and the next steps to achieve a learning and not a blaming culture in the NHS.

-It takes place in light of the recently published Independent review of gross negligence manslaughter and culpable homicide, and the recommendations that the GMC must repair their relationship with doctors to regain trust.
+It takes place in light of the Independent review of gross negligence manslaughter and culpable homicide, and the recommendations that the GMC must repair their relationship with doctors to regain trust.

 Attendees will discuss the impact of investigations in changing cultures of safety in the NHS and the role of whistleblowing in improving the safety of healthcare systems and processes - following the announcement of the investigation into Failings at Liverpool Community Health, which aims to identify opportunities for learning.

-The findings from investigations conducted by the Healthcare Safety Investigation Branch will also be assessed - such as the recommendations to NHS England and NHS Improvement to expand the remit of the Cross-System Sepsis Board in the recently published Investigation into recognising and responding to critically unwell patients.
+We also expect findings from investigations conducted by the Healthcare Safety Investigation Branch to be assessed - such as the recommendations to NHS England and NHS Improvement to expand the remit of the Cross-System Sepsis Board in the Investigation into recognising and responding to critically unwell patients.

-Further sessions examine what more could be done to reduce avoidable harm, learn from harm when failures occur and address the rising cost of clinical negligence in the NHS - including the progress of programmes such as Getting It Right First Time in reducing unwarranted variation in patient safety.
+Further sessions examine what more could be done to reduce avoidable harm, learn from harm when failures occur and address the rising cost of clinical negligence in the NHS - including the progress of programmes such as GIRFT in reducing unwarranted variation in patient safety.